New global optimality conditions for nonsmooth DC optimization problems: Global codifferential calculus and optimality conditions

-It is easily seen that this penalty function is globally exact, and its least exact penalty parameter is equal to $1$.
-Therefore we set $\lambda = 2$.
+It is easily seen that this function is globally exact, and its least exact penalty parameter is equal to $1$.
+We set $\lambda = 2$.
 Furthermore, one can check that for any $\lambda \ge 1$ the point $x_0 = -1$ is a local minimizer of $F_{\lambda}$, i.e. $F_{\lambda}$ is locally exact at $x_0$.
-Let us apply the global optimality conditions from Theorem~\ref{Thrm_GlobOptCond} to the penalty function $F_{\lambda}$ at the point $x_0$.
+Let us apply the global optimality conditions from Theorem~\ref{Thrm_GlobOptCond} to the function $F_{\lambda}$ at the point $x_0$, as it is done in Theorem~\ref{Theorem_GlobOptCond_BothTypesConstr}.

 Let, as above, $\varphi(x) = \max\{ 0, f_1(x_0) \}$.
 Applying Proposition~\ref{Prp_GlobalCodiffCalc} one gets